George Farragut: Marriage and family

 After the war, Farragut married Scotch-Irish American Elizabeth Shine (1765–1808) from North Carolina.
 They moved west to Knox County, Tennessee, where their son David Farragut (born James Glasgow Farragut) was born in 1801.
 They had several children.

 After President Thomas Jefferson bought the Louisiana territory, people were needed to staff the new U.S. port at New Orleans.
 Many residents of the former French and Spanish city distrusted anglos; Jefferson's policy favored staffing New Orleans with officials who spoke French or Spanish.
 East Tennessee native William C. C. Claiborne, a good friend of Farragut's, became the new territory's first U.S. governor.
 His recommendation of Farragut resulted in the offer of a new job.
 His son James, who would grow up to become Admiral David Farragut, was born in 1801.
 In 1805, Farragut moved to New Orleans, and his family followed, in a 1,700-mile flatboat adventure aided by hired rivermen, the young James Farragut's first voyage.

 The family was still living in New Orleans in 1808.
 There Farragut met David Porter Sr., another navy officer who had served in the Revolution and was living with his son, also named David Porter, on active duty with the Navy as an officer.
 The senior Porter was brought to their house one day suffering from sunstroke, and, despite Elizabeth's care, he died.
 The same day, Elizabeth died of yellow fever.
 George, age 53, made plans to place his young children with friends and family who could better care for them.

 He was visited by the younger Porter, who thanked him for his wife's care of his father and expressed sympathy for his loss.
 Porter offered to adopt James and introduce him to a career in the Navy.
 James and his father agreed.
 Soon after, George Farragut bought a large piece of property outside of town on the Pascagoula River in Mississippi, and spent his final years there.

 Death

-Jorge Farragut Mesquida died in Pascagoula, Mississippi, on June 4, 1817, at age 62 of yellow fever.
+Jordi Farragut Mesquida died in Pascagoula, Mississippi, on June 4, 1817, at age 62 of yellow fever.